Crowdfunding, pro bono lawyers aid Indian protesters as government cracks down

 Protest organisers say they are maintaining lists of lawyers, doctors and others to call on if required.

-Crowdfunding for social causes has been used previously exists in India, but lawyers and campaigners say the coordinated effort to keep protests going and to help victims is happening for the first time in the sprawling nation.
+Crowdfunding for social causes has been used previously in India, but lawyers and campaigners say the coordinated effort to keep protests going and to help victims is happening for the first time in the sprawling nation.

 “These are campaigns to save democracy in India,” said Bilal Zaidi, founder of the Our Democracy platform, which has hosted many such online initiatives, including one to provide aid to Hussain’s family.